CIVIL WAR: Red America vs. Blue America; Plus... Fmr. PM Liz Truss Stops By

 We came up with these things, Magna Carta, the Bill of Rights.

-I mean, it really is a literally somebody was arrested the other day for mocking a terrorist who had been bombed as part of the page of mocking a terrorist.
+I mean, literally, somebody was arrested the other day for mocking a terrorist who had been bombed, you know, bombed as part of the Paternity Movement.

-These are policies that have been come up with by so-called independent bodies.
+These are policies that have been come up with by so called independent bodies.

 So they're not legitimate.